dkaip/jvulkan/README.md

 When the documentation ([Vulkan® Specification](https://www.khronos.org/registry/vulkan/specs/1.1-extensions/html/)) indicates that an array of <code>SomeObjectType</code> is to be passed as an argument there is always an additional argument indicating the number of elements contained within the array.
 (There is an exception to this in the cases where there are &quot;parallel&quot; arrays that are directly associated with one another.
 In these cases sometimes there is only one &quot;number of elements&quot; argument.)
-When using **jvulkan** array arguments will be passed as a <code>Collection&lt;SomeObjectType&gt;</code>.
+When using **jvulkan** array arguments of objects will be passed as a <code>Collection&lt;SomeObjectType&gt;</code>.
 Additionally, the argument indicating the number of elements contained within the array will not be present since a Java collection knows its size.

 The same applies for sending arrays of primitive types.
 Java arrays know their size so the